No alternative to F-35 fighter jet, US, Canada say

-HALIFAX, Nova Scotia Defense chiefs from the United States and Canada said on Friday that budgetary pressures would not derail development of the F-35 Joint Strike Fighter, saying there was no real alternative to what has become the Pentagon's costliest weapons program.
+HALIFAX, Nova Scotia, Nov 18 Defense chiefs from the United States and Canada said on Friday that budgetary pressures would not derail development of the F-35 Joint Strike Fighter, saying there was no real alternative to what has become the Pentagon's costliest weapons program.

-Two days ago Canadian Defense Minister Peter MacKay expressed concern about reports of delays in F-35 delivery and said his government was in direct talks with manufacturer Lockheed Martin Corp.
+The comments came two days after Canadian Defence Minister Peter MacKay expressed concern about reports of delays in F-35 delivery and said his government was in direct talks with manufacturer Lockheed Martin Corp (LMT.N).
+[ID:nN1E7AF196]

-MacKay, speaking to reporters alongside Panetta at a security conference in Halifax, said his country would press ahead with the program.
+But MacKay, speaking to reporters alongside Panetta at a security conference in Halifax, Canada, said his country would press ahead with the program.

-The United States is developing a family of radar-evading F-35s with eight international partners - Canada, Britain, Italy, the Netherlands, Turkey, Australia, Denmark and Norway.
+The United States is developing the family of radar-evading F-35s with eight international partners - Canada, Britain, Italy, the Netherlands, Turkey, Australia, Denmark and Norway.

 Canada says it plans to buy 65 of the jets, which in theory will start arriving in 2016.
 It has not yet signed a binding contract.